Lawyers for Johnny Depp seek to appeal 'wife beater' ruling

 High Court Justice Andrew Nicol ruled that lawyers for Sun publisher News Group Newspapers proved during the trial that the allegations against Depp, made in a April 2018 article, were “substantially true.”

-The judge ruled that Depp, 57, assaulted Heard on a dozen occasions and put her in fear for her life three times.
+The judge ruled that Depp, 57, assaulted Heard, 34, on a dozen occasions and put her in fear for her life three times.

-On Thursday, Depp’s lawyers argued for an appeal based on what they said was fresh evidence that Heard did not donate the entire amount of her $7-million divorce settlement to two charities.
+On Thursday, Depp’s lawyers argued for an appeal, saying Depp did not receive a fair trial.
+Neither Depp nor Heard were present for the hearing.

 The couple divorced in 2016.
-Caldecott alleged that the one of Heard's supposed charitable beneficiaries, Children's Hospital Los Angeles, wrote to Depp's business adviser in 2019 to say Heard had not made any donations.
-Caldecott called Heard's claims a “calculated and manipulative lie" in written submissions to the judge.
+Caldecott alleged that the one of Heard's supposed charitable beneficiaries, Children's Hospital Los Angeles, wrote to Depp's business adviser in 2019 to say Heard had not made any payments.

 “It’s a false plus to her and a false minus to him,” he said Thursday.